<- Back

 Triage and interpretation

-Are staff able to quickly make sense of an alert without over-reacting or under-reacting?
+Are staff able to quickly make sense of an alert without over-reacting or freezing?

 Escalation discipline